 We value diversity.

-About 31 percent of our contributors are people of color, and about 68 percent are women.
+In 2021, about 38 percent of our contributors were people of color, and about 67 percent were women.

 We don’t just preach to the converted.

 We’re actively engaged in a “culture jamming” strategy to get our stories into media outlets that rarely cover poverty.